Sections of this article.

 Unconstrainedtime: An Unusual Microbrand

 Unusually, we’re starting with more than one watch in our collection.
 There’s a good reason for this . . . our brand is about freely chosen creativity, rather than any specific aesthetic.
 I wanted to show from the beginning how a wide range of different aesthetics can be part of our brand, with inspirations from ancient crosses to contemporary techno-circles, organic objects to blocky rectangular forms, sharp edged crystals to the sweeping alien curves of a fractal.
-All those, and many more, can be explored by UnconstrainedTime while still making sense as a brand with an obviously passionate focus . . . on creativity itself.
+All those, and many more, can be explored by UnconstrainedTime while still making sense as a brand with an obviously passionate focus . . . on freely-chosen creativity (i.e. art, see our homepage for more on the definition of art) itself.
 UnconstrainedTime is not the only microbrand to start by showing a range of aesthetics . . .
 Mr. Jones watches started with 5 different watches.

-As for spare parts and quality control, most parts of our watches are made and assembled in Britain by leading companies.
+As for spare parts and quality control, most parts of our watches are made in the UK and assembled in Britain by a leading watchmaker who makes watches for many very well-regarded British microbrands.
 Most parts of our watch are 3D printed, so can be created at any point in the future as needed for repairs.
-None of the parts of our watches are made for other watches, which is partly due to me not having any background in watchmaking . . . instead of pushing the boundaries of existing watchmaking, I am approaching the field from an entirely different starting point.
+All our parts are unique, with none of them being made for other watches, which is partly due to me not having any background in watchmaking . . . instead of pushing the boundaries of existing watchmaking, I am approaching the field from a new starting point.

 We’re definitely not a brand that’s just copying ideas from other brands.
 Our time-display is entirely unique to us, and is an important part of what makes our watches work aesthetically, since its simple, minimal design with far less archetypal significance than a conventional dial or numerals, facilitates much more focus on the unique creative aesthetics of each of our very individual watches.
-I’m sure it’s obvious from looking at our watches that the creative aesthetics are unique:
+I’m sure it’s obvious from looking at our watches that the aesthetics are unique and unusually creative:

 Fractal Emergence (above) is the watch we’ll be launching with, so . . .